pingcap/docs/system-variables.md

 > Currently, synchronously loading statistics is an experimental feature.
 It is not recommended that you use it in production environments.

 - Scope: GLOBAL
-- Default: `OFF`
+- Default value: `OFF`
 - This variable controls how TiDB behaves when the waiting time of SQL optimization reaches the timeout to synchronously load complete column statistics.
 The default value `OFF` means that SQL execution fails after the timeout.
-If this variable is set to `ON`, the SQL optimization gets back to using pseudo statistics after the timeout.
+If you set this variable to `ON`, the SQL optimization gets back to using pseudo statistics after the timeout.

 ### tidb_stmt_summary_history_size <span class="version-mark">New in v4.0</span>